-Refresh your button up shirts with this fun and simple waistcoat.
+Refresh your button-up shirts with this fun and simple waistcoat.
 It features an open front, a cropped length, and a fully lined interior for a beautifully finished garment.
 Boasting a plain design, it can be easily dressed up or down, making it a versatile addition to your wardrobe.

 Download the FREE PDF sewing pattern, and sew your own handmade waistcoat now!